entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - The coding of *Xichonolepis wudingensis* is 1.

 > - The coding of *Songmingolepis conspicilatus* is 1.
-> - The coding of *Chahuaqingolepis* is ?.
+> - The coding of *Chahuaqingolepis magniporus* is ?.

 52. Dorsal median spine of trunk shield: absent (0); present (1).
 > Zhu (1996), Character 19; Jia *et al.* (2010), Character 39; Pan *et al.* (2018), Character 19; Wang and Zhu (2018), Character 52; Liu *et al*.
 (2023), Character 52; Plax and Lukševičs (2023), Character 52; Luo *et al*.
 (2025), Character 52.

 > - Dorsal median spine in *Ningxialepis* and *Kirgisolepis* is formed by the AMD and PMD plates, whereas that in *Jiangxilepis*, *Byssacanthus* and *Stegolepis* is only formed by the AMD plate.
-> - This Character was previously formulated as "Dorsal spine of anterior median dorsal plate: absent (0); present (1)."
-As this dorsal median spine in some antiarchs (*Ningxialepis* and *Kirgisolepis*) is formed by the AMD and PMD plates, we reformulate this Character as "dorsal median spine of trunk shield".
+> - This character was previously formulated as "Dorsal spine of anterior median dorsal plate: absent (0); present (1)."
+As this dorsal median spine in some antiarchs (*Ningxialepis* and *Kirgisolepis*) is formed by the AMD and PMD plates, we reformulate This character as "dorsal median spine of trunk shield".
 The composition of doral median spine (AMD plate vs AMD and PMD plates) is listed as a new Character.

 > - The coding of *Zhujielepis* is .
 > - The coding of *Yangfanyu* is .